-PLS 3213 Survey of European Diplomatic and Military History Survey of European Diplomatic History.
-Traces the development of European Great Power relations among themselves and between Europe and non-European states from the Thirty Years' War through the Cold War.
+PLS 3213 Survey of European Diplomatic and Military History Traces the development of European Great Power relations among themselves and between Europe and non-European states from the Thirty Years' War through the Cold War.
 Readings are based on the documentary record.
 Emphasis is placed upon applying theories of international relations to the historical record.